rebeccaby/DigitReader/README.md

 # DigitReader

-Recognizes hand-written digits (in CSV file) based on training samples.
+Recognizes hand-written digits (in CSV file) based on training samples using Singular Value Decomposition.